Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 SAGAL: So we got on Google, and we found that there is a, quote, "bespoke tailor" out their named Steve Ricks.
 What is Steve Ricks, tailor - what is his specialty?
 A, custom tailored hazmat suits for discerning emergency workers...

 SAGAL: ...B, exact replicas of the outfits of each of the 11 different "Doctor Whos" - or I think we're up to 12 now, or C, custom-made and custom-fitted codpieces?

 STEVES: The only one I can really envision is C.

 SAGAL: You're going to go with C.

 SAGAL: All right, so you still have two more chances.
-There is a number of musicians out there named Steve Ricks, including one whose art form is what?
+There's a number of musicians out there named Steve Ricks, including one whose art form is what?
 A, mix tapes to listen to while you're stoned...

-STEVES: I can't picture Steve Ricks being a male Stevie Nicks.
+STEVES: Well, I can't picture Steve Ricks being a male Stevie Nicks.

 STEVES: OK, I'll go with just to keep up with the theme, A.